mikeleo03/SpringBoot-Angular-Software-Documentation/Week 03/Lecture 06/Assignment 01/README.md

 2. **All the attributes are functionally dependent only on the primary key.**

 This means there are no transitive dependencies for non-prime attributes.

+**Key Points**
+1. Remove any transitive dependency.
+2. Each non-key attribute should be directly related to the primary key.

 #### Example